Contents

 The remaining ruins include the Palace of Husuni Kubwa, the Great Mosque, and Gereza.

-These are a few of the long-standing buildings you can find in Kilwa Kisiwani.
+These are a few of the long-standing buildings in Kilwa Kisiwani.

-Apart from these buildings, this place has a long history of Sultanic settlements.
+In addition to these buildings, the site has a long history of Sultanic settlements.

 The prominent figure during the 14th century was Sultan al-Hasan ibn Sulaiman.

-Visiting this area in Tanzania is priceless and best combined with Zanzibar or Dar Es Salaam.
+Visiting this area in Tanzania is highly recommended and best combined with Zanzibar or Dar es Salaam.

 8. Attend a Taarab Music Concert